-Generic Name: Nevirapine Tablets (ne VIR a peen)
+Generic name: Nevirapine Tablets (ne VYE ra peen)

 - Very bad and sometimes deadly liver problems have happened with this medicine (nevirapine tablets).
 The chance is highest within the first 18 weeks of taking this drug, but can happen at any time.
 The chance is also highest in women and in people with certain CD4 counts, but can happen in men and in people with any CD4 count.
 Get medical help right away if you have a rash or signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- Do not take this medicine to prevent HIV after you have been exposed to it.
+- Do not take this medicine (nevirapine tablets) to prevent HIV after you have been exposed to it.
 It must only be used if you have HIV.
 Talk with your doctor.